LucaCagnini/LB2_project_Group_3/vonHeijne/README.md

 ## **PSWM implementation**

-The script *create_pswm.ipynb* was produced to build a Position-Specific Weight Matrix (PSWM) from a training dataset of proteins with annotated signal peptides in the *train_bench.tsv* file.
+The script *create_pswm.ipynb*[/create_pswm.ipynb] was produced to build a Position-Specific Weight Matrix (PSWM) from a training dataset of proteins with annotated signal peptides in the *train_bench.tsv* file.
 The input DataFrame used must contain sequences and a SPEnd index for the cleavage site.

 ## **Evaluation of the Von Heijne Method**

-The script *validation_and_testing_vonheijne* provides code to evaluate the performance of the Von Heijne algorithm for signal peptide cleavage site prediction.
+The script *validation_and_testing_vonheijne*[/validation_and_testing_vonheijne] provides code to evaluate the performance of the Von Heijne algorithm for signal peptide cleavage site prediction.
 The evaluation is split into three main steps:

 ### 1. **Scoring with the PSWM**